Streaming Algorithms for Geometric Steiner Forest: Streaming Dynamic Programming: Query Time and Space

-The space and time complexity as well as the failure probability follow immediately from the guarantee of \cref{lemma:streaming_recover}.
-We now analyze the correctness.
-Observe that by \cref{fact:packing}, every $\rho \cdot \Diam(S)$-net for $S$ has size at most $(3\rho^{-1})^2 = T$, so the point set returned by the sketch is a net that can only be finer.
-Also, by the construction, if a point $y$ is reported by \cref{alg:streaming_net}, then there must be a point $x \in S$ such that $x$ is inside the square whose center is $y$.
-Therefore, for every $y \in N_C$, there is $x \in S$ such that $d(x, y) \leq \rho \cdot \Diam(S)$.
-This finishes the proof of \cref{lemma:streaming_net}. \end{proof}
+Observe that the only source of randomness is the sparse recovery structure (\Cref{lemma:streaming_recover}), and that the parameters are set so that we can reach the target failure probability bound conditioning on the success of all the sparse recovery structures.
+Below, condition on the success of all the sparse recover structure.

+In \Cref{alg:streaming_net}, for the iterations with $i$ such that $2^i \geq \delta \cdot \Diam(C)$, every two $2^i$-grids have distance at least $\delta \cdot \Diam(C)$, so by \Cref{fact:packing}, the sparse recovery would find at most $T$ points (conditioning on success).
+Thus, the algorithm would return a set of grid points $W$ with $|W| \leq 2T$ and that each point $x \in S$ has a point in $W$ within distance $O(\delta) \cdot \Diam(C)$.
+This finishes the proof. \end{proof}

 In fact, such procedure of adding points is oblivious to the subproblem, and should be done only once as a \emph{pre-processing step} before evaluating any subproblems.
 Therefore, the subproblems are actually evaluated on a new instance $(X', \mathcal{C}')$ after the pre-processing.
 Since we apply \cref{lemma:streaming_net} for every color $i$, and by the choice of $\delta$, the space complexity for the pre-processing step is $O\left(k^3\cdot \poly(\epsilon^{-1} \log \Delta)\right)$, and the time complexity per update is bounded by this quantity.
-Next, we show that the error introduced by the new instance is well bounded. \begin{lemma} Let $\OPT$ be the optimal SFP solution for the original instance $(X, \mathcal{C})$, and let $\OPT'$ be that for $(X', \mathcal{C}')$.
+Next, we upper bound the error introduced by the new instance. \begin{lemma} Let $\OPT$ be the optimal SFP solution for the original instance $(X, \mathcal{C})$, and let $\OPT'$ be that for $(X', \mathcal{C}')$.
 Then $w(\OPT) \leq w(\OPT') \leq (1 + \epsilon) \cdot w(\OPT)$. \end{lemma} \begin{proof} Since $\OPT'$ is a feasible solution for $(X, \mathcal{C})$, we obtain $w(\OPT) \leq w(\OPT')$ by the optimality of $\OPT$.
-It remains to prove the other side of the inequality.
+It remains to prove the other inequality.